SS Brown Victory: World War II

 Brown Victory served in the Pacific War during World War II.
 Brown Victory took supplies to the Battle of Okinawa operations that lasted from 1 April until 22 June 1945.

 Kamikaze attack

 On 28 May 1945, at Iejima, near Okinawa, Ryukyu Islands a kamikaze plane hit Brown Victory.
 Tekesta and Spectacle under tow by Tekesta shot down the kamikaze plane, but the plane hit Brown Victory on its way down in the attack.
 Two of the 27 United States Navy Armed Guards were killed instantly in the attack.
 In the attack 18 crew members were injured.
-One of the merchant crew and one of the Armed Guards died of their wounds later.
+One of the merchant crew, Donald Lamont, 18, from Ahsahka, Idaho, and one of the Armed Guards died of their wounds later.
 The Navy tug Tekesta came to the aid of Brown Victory, helping the crew put out the fire and gave medical aid to the wounded.
 Brown Victory was damaged, but managed to survive the attack and was able to take her cargo to Saipan before steaming home to Oregon for repairs.